 Hi and welcome back to another week on the Chrissie Murphy Designs Blog.
 Today I’m going to be sharing about some great podcasts for creative’s.
-As a creative, you are using your imagination to come up with original ideas all the time.
+As an Expressive, you are using your imagination to come up with original ideas all the time.
 My friend Brandon Mikel Paul (his Artist Interview is here), says that “creativity is like a tank, you have to spend time filling it”.
 I agree wholeheartedly, and how I fill my creative tank, will be different to how you fill yours.
 But maybe, just maybe, sometimes we fill our tanks the same way.
 With today’s blog post, I’m hoping that’s the case…

 I use podcasts to help fill my creative tank.
 I love them, whenever I’m creating, drawing, driving or surfing the internet, I have a podcast going.
 Whether it be how to do something or understanding someone else’s way of life, podcasts are the best way I’ve found to learn new things and expand my thinking.
 I love learning so much… one day I’ll try to put into words just how much I love learning, but for now, just know that I do!

 I’m going to try to break these podcasts down a bit for you today though.
 I thought I’d try to put them into categories, this way, if you’re looking for podcasts on spiritual growth, you can try these, or if you’re after story telling, you can try these etc. You know, the Lord can work through anything, I believe He can work through these podcasts, they will open you up to a new way of looking at things which is really integral to growing spiritually and creatively as an artist, and ultimately, they will help fill your creative tank.

 So in no particular order, let’s get into it.